joebmt/tcmd/Readme.md

 ## What Problem Does tcmd Solve?

 The program **tcmd** simply saves engineers time writing bash/shell functional and regression tests.
 Consider adding a simple ping test to your shell script test.
 Writing the complete functional test in shell is about 27 lines of code from scratch.
-With **tcmd**, it is 1 simple line of code:
+With **tcmd**, it is 1 easy line of code:

 **tcmd "ping -c 3 localhost" "3 packets recieved"**

+Now the 27 line hard way to write the same exact ping test in shell:

 ```
 joe@joemac:[tmp] cat ping_test.sh